sprakash57/create-react-saga/support.md

 ### Feedback & Suggestions

 We would love to have your valuable feedback.
-You can send me through https://suprdev.netlify.app/contact.
+You can send them through https://suprdev.netlify.app/contact.